Skip to main content

 • Suffolk County Council

-• Two drones are based at the Woodbridge Fire and Police station for multi-agency tasking
+• The drone is based at the Woodbridge Fire and Police station

-• Two drones will provide capacity for multiple simultaneous deployments across Suffolk and further afield which is important for a 24 hour, 7 day resilient emergency capability for operational air support
+• The drone provides a 24 hour, 7 day resilient emergency capability for operational air support

 • Detailed records about all flights, all images and footage captured and all other information about the drone that is required by the CAA are maintained by the Chief Pilot